-Important Disclaimer
+Disclaimer:

-The information, opinions, advice and recommendations contained in this publication are put forward with the main objective of providing a better understanding of technical matters associated with pipeline design using Iplex Pipelines.
+The information, opinions, advice and recommendations contained in this publication are put forward with the main object of providing a better understanding of technical matters associated with pipeline and component design using Iplex Pipelines.
 Whilst all reasonable care has been made in ensuring that the information contained in this publication is accurate, this publication should not be used as the only source of information by the reader.
-Reference should also be made to established textbooks and other published material, and readers should not rely on the information contained in this publication without taking appropriate professional advice for their particular circumstances.
-Pipes and fittings have been shown as typical configurations, however, in some cases product dimensions may vary or be changed without notice.
-In all instances, the reader should contact that the specific product is appropriate for their circumstances.
+Reference should also be made to establish textbooks and other published material, and readers should not rely on the information contained in this publication without taking appropriate professional advice for their particular circumstances.
+Fittings have been shown as typical configurations, however, in some cases product dimensions or installations may vary or be changed without notice.
+In all instances, the reader should contact Iplex Pipelines for clarification that the specific product is appropriate for their circumstances.